RenderKit/oidn/doc/api.md

     size_t oidnGetBufferSize(OIDNBuffer buffer);

+It is possible to get a pointer directly to the buffer data, which is the most efficient way to access the data stored in the buffer:

+    void* oidnGetBufferData(OIDNBuffer buffer);

+However, accessing the data on the host through this pointer is possible only if the buffer was created with a storage mode that enables this, i.e., any mode *except* `OIDN_STORAGE_DEVICE`.

-Accessing the data stored in a buffer object is possible by mapping it into the address space of the application using
+One way to access the buffer data on the host regardless of the storage mode is by mapping it into the address space of the application using

-    void* oidnMapBuffer(OIDNBuffer buffer, OIDNAccess access, size_t byteOffset, size_t byteSize)
+    void* oidnMapBuffer(OIDNBuffer buffer, OIDNAccess access, size_t byteOffset, size_t byteSize);

 where `access` is the desired access mode of the mapped memory, `byteOffset` is the offset to the beginning of the mapped memory region in bytes, and